silnrsi/wstr/src/content/docs/topics/layout/hyphenation.md

 Interesting hyphenation behaviors occur in some Latin script use, as in the German word “backen” which becomes “bak-ken” when hyphenated (although there are moves for this to be abandoned).
 Hyphenation rules in publishing applications need to be fully customizable for these types of behaviors.

-Hyphenation is generally a tool used in Latin typesetting, but it is not always allowed in other writing systems.
+Hyphenation is generally a tool used in Latin typesetting, since it is not always allowed in other writing systems.

+Hyphenation points can be inserted into a text manually through the use of the soft hyphen character (SHY U+00AD).
+This character disappears unless at the end of a line when it becomes a hyphen, and it also tells a line breaking engine that this is a hyphen point.

+Inserting soft hyphens is hard work and gets in the way of other processes like searching.
+Most typesetting engines therefore, allow for a more automated approach whereby they use either a word list or some other language specific algorithms to decide on hyphenation points when such a decision is needed.

+## Ethiopic

 One interesting case of different hyphenation methods is Ethiopic.
 Because Ethiopic was traditionally written using the *Hulet Neteb* there was no need for a hyphenation character.
 If a line broke at the end of a word the *Hulet Neteb* or other punctuation would be used.
 However, if a line broke in the middle of the word, the reader just saw the word break with no hyphen.
 In Figure 1, line two is “hyphenated,” line one is not.